 |Burn of the Sindicato Hex|

 The perfecto is normally a vitola I do not reach for because they tend to have an inferior draw than a classic parejo-shape.
 However, I was impressed with the draw on the Sindicato Hex.
 I found the draw to be smooth and effortless.

 Of the three Sindicato offerings (including Affinity and Casa Bella) that have been released at this time, I found that the Sindcato Hex had the most to offer in terms of strength and body.
 From a strength perspective, I found the Hex had some kick to it, but was not overpowering.
 I assessed the Hex as falling into the medium to full range for strength.
 The body also fell into the medium to full range.
 Overall, I felt there was good balance between the strength and body – with neither attribute overpowering the other.

 At the start of this assessment, I mentioned that this is not going to be a cigar for everyone.
 I found the cigar has a very “gritty” flavor profile.
 It definitely has a rugged Nicaraguan flavor to it.
 This is going to be one of those cigars that one will either like or not.
 It’s certainly a well-constructed cigar, and as I mentioned above, I was really impressed with the draw.
 I’m also curious to see what aging does for this cigar and whether it smooths out some of the ruggedness smooths out.
+At the same time, I feel for a cigar released by a group of top tobacconists, I expected better – from the cigar to the packaging.
 This is probably a cigar I would gear more toward an experienced cigar enthusiast.
 As for myself, I will admit it was not in my flavor profile, but certainly a cigar I’d encourage you to try and see if its a fit for you.